-The vast expanse of moon-like desert changed as we entered the northern part of Namib-Naukluft National Park, it turned hilly, but not raised hills so much more like small hills with valleys.
+The vast expanse of moon-like desert changed as we entered the northern part of Namib-Naukluft National Park, it turned hilly, but not raised hills, the only way to describe it was that it was like small hills with valleys.
 They were almost as far as the eye could see.
 Not sure we’ve seen anything quite like it.
 Then it opened up into big African savannah.
 We saw a few zebra and springboks but mainly kept seeing random ostriches.

 At lunchtime we hit the coast and the large town of Walvis Bay.
-We found a shopping centre – did a big food shop, found some items Marie wanted; a blanket, a hot water bottle and a trowel (bush toilet) and Emma; a frying pan.
+We found a shopping centre, did a big food shop, found some items Marie wanted – a blanket, a hot water bottle and a trowel (bush toilet) – and that Emma wanted – a frying pan.
 We also found a coffee shop, the coffee was just about drinkable.

 When we turned inland we endured a long time on a very wide but very corrugated gravel road.
 There was hardly any traffic.
 We’d lost civilisation in the blink of an eye.

-We planned to spend the night in Damaraland, known for its rugged beauty, desert elephants and Himba tribes, it was exciting a flat boring landscape gave way to red earth, huge smooth boulders, rolling hills and small trees.
-We were excited to pass our first elephant warning sign.
+We planned to spend the night in Damaraland, known for its rugged beauty, desert elephants and Himba tribes, it was exciting as flat boring landscape gave way to red earth, huge smooth boulders, rolling hills and small trees.
+We were very excited to pass our first elephant warning sign.

 As the sun started to get low we reached the campsite we’d been aiming for.
 Set in amongst the tribes there would be just us so the young guy that runs it gave us the prime spot tucked up by some boulders.
 It was a very dark quiet night.

 By lunchtime the next day we’d reached the National Park.
 Covering 20,000 square kilometres it is the second largest national park in Namibia.